gurujada/live_table/README.md

   repo: YourApp.Repo,
   pubsub: YourApp.PubSub

-# Configure Oban for exports
+# Optional: Oban for exports (installer can configure this if you opt in)
 config :your_app, Oban,
   repo: YourApp.Repo,
   queues: [exports: 10]